batihandev/fastify-prisma-docker/README.md

 ## Description

 A backend template using Prisma, Fastify, and TypeScript with Docker.
 This template includes a modular schema management system and a basic setup for user and post models.
+Runs in wsl.

 ## Prerequisites